FynnFromme/fryselBot/README.md

 # **Usage**
 FryselBot is not public yet.
 But you can use the code and host fryselBot yourself!
 Just follow the steps below.

-1. Make sure you have installed [Python 3.9](https://www.python.org/downloads/) or higher.
+1. Make sure you have installed <a href="https://www.python.org/downloads/" target="_blank">Python 3.9</a>.
-2. Install [discord.py](https://discordpy.readthedocs.io/en/latest/intro.html) in your Terminal.
+2. Install <a href="https://discordpy.readthedocs.io/en/latest/intro.html" target="_blank">discord.py</a> in your Terminal.
 3. Create a bot account.
-Click [here](https://discordpy.readthedocs.io/en/latest/discord.html) for additional help.
+Click <a href="https://discordpy.readthedocs.io/en/latest/discord.html" target="_blank">here</a> for additional help.
 4. Activate both **Presence** and **Server Members Intents**.
-You can find further instructions [here](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
+You can find further instructions <a href="https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents" target="_blank">here</a>.
 5. Download the source code by [downloading the zip](https://github.com/Fynn-F/fryselBot/archive/refs/heads/master.zip) or cloning the repository if you have git installed (recommended).
-Read [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) for documentation.
+Read <a href="https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository" target="_blank">here</a> for documentation.
 6. Add the following file **`/utilities/secret.py`** and add this code:
     ```python
     # Put the Discord IDs of you and your team here